2025-2026

 Ensure licensed providers supervise ultrasound services, safeguarding patient protection against so-called “crisis pregnancy centers.”

-I introduced several pieces of legislation to advance reproductive justice and remove still-present barriers to care.
+This session, I reintroduced several pieces of legislation to advance reproductive justice and remove still-present barriers to care.
 One such bill, An Act enhancing access to abortion care, had sections regarding patient protections for ultrasounds passed into law as part of the comprehensive maternal health legislation mentioned above.
 Other parts of this legislation would:

 -